mosharaf/eecs598/README.md

 - Responsibility:
   - You are required to [submit](https://forms.gle/Us8pr5o4R4TtzMzU7) **one insightful question** for each presented papers before each class.
   - During the panel discussions, feel free to actively **ask questions** and engage in the dialogue.
-  - After each session, you'll have the opportunity to **[vote](https://forms.gle/7wmVdYmhXR63kFHB9) for your favorite group** based on their performance and contribution to the discussion.
-  The group with the most votes will receive a _bonus_ point.

 ### Participation
 Given the discussion-based nature of this course, participation is required both for your own understanding and to improve the overall quality of the course.